APPLICATIONS FOR 2022-23 will be available by mid March and due May 19, 2022.

 To make a tax deductible donation to the scholarship fund (Alliance Acct. #838, managed by the Alliance for Education), you can…

-- write a check payable to Alliance Account #838 and send to Alliance for Education, 509 Olive Way, Suite 500, Seattle, WA 98101
+- write a check payable to Alliance for Education Acct. #838 and send to Alliance for Education, 509 Olive Way, Suite 500, Seattle, WA 98101

-- donate through a workplace program, including:
+Donate through a workplace program, including:

 Washington State Combined Fund Drive #1481175 (e.g. UW employees), or

 Microsoft Give: Search for ‘Alliance for Education’ and when requesting match, enter ‘Seattle World School Scholarship – 838’ in the comments field.
-Note: We can register with your workplace matching program if you let us know.